google-deepmind/mujoco/doc/modeling.rst

 to the range [:ref:`mjMINIMP mjMAXIMP <glNumeric>`] which is currently set to [0.0001 0.9999].
 It causes the solver to interpolate between the unforced acceleration a0 and reference acceleration aref.
 Small values of d correspond to soft/weak constraints while large values of d correspond to strong/hard constraints.
-The user can set d to a constant, or take advantage of its interpolating property and make it position-dependent, i.e. a function of r.
+The user can set d to a constant, or take advantage of its interpolating property and make it position-dependent, i.e., a function of r.
 Position-dependent impedance can be used to model soft contact layers around objects, or define equality constraints that become stronger with larger violation (so as to approximate backlash for example).
 The shape of the function d(r) is determined by the element-specific parameter vector :at:`solimp`.